CarletonArchives/resourcespacedownloader/README.md

 Specific issues:
 The example code should work, although check that the username is correct.
 Our username had ..LDAP at the end.
 PHP couldn't download the files off of an https link.
-Switching to http fixed this
+Switching to http fixed this Montala's servers can not handle downloads that are too big.
+Do them in chunks/month.
+Metadata only can also be downloaded by using the apimetadata.php file.

 General notes:
 On the server, the folder structure is based on the id of the item (stored as ref).
 Each folder is a digit of the id.